Or 11 keys to getting things done without letting your to-do list own your fucking soul…

-So many brilliant and artistic minds, whether painters, composers, writers or great business businessmen, talk about the importance of talking daily breaks, and how many of their biggest break-throughs ( notice the word “break” in there ) come to them when they’re doing nothing or are engaged in some sort of passive activity that takes them out of their minds, like showering or going for a walk.
+So many brilliant and artistic minds, whether painters, composers, writers, or great businesspeople, talk about the importance of talking daily breaks, and how many of their biggest breakthroughs ( notice the word “break” in there ) come to them when they’re doing nothing or are engaged in some sort of passive activity that takes them out of their minds, like showering or going for a walk.

-Personally, many of my best ideas come when meditating… when I’m NOT thinking.
-My best stuff doesn’t come from me at all, it’s comes from beyond me.
+Personally, many of my best ideas come when meditating…when I’m NOT thinking.
+My best stuff doesn’t come from me at all, it comes from beyond me.

 Which leads me to number 7…

-Meditation makes you feel happier, more calm, increases your ability to handle stress, to focus and to be creative.
+Meditation makes you feel happier and more calm and increases your ability to handle stress, to focus, and to be creative.

-I know it seems strange that just sitting there doing nothing can actually make you happier, more productive ( and more happy to produce), but anyone who meditates will most likely tell you that it does.
+I know it seems strange that just sitting there doing nothing can actually make you happier and more productive (and more happy to produce), but anyone who meditates will most likely tell you that it does.

-As humans we don’t wanna do nothing, we wanna do… something… anything!
-We’re fucking doers dammit!
-And just sitting around breathing in and out or focusing on some third eye seems like a waste a time.
+As humans we don’t wanna do nothing, we wanna do…something…anything!
+We’re fucking doers, dammit!
+And just sitting around breathing in and out or focusing on some third eye seems like a waste of time.
 Wouldn’t it be better to knock a few items off the task list instead of just “being”?